 - Crowdsourcing fan calls-to-action: They encouraged Korean fans to sign up to western social networks MySpace and Facebook to provide a body of ‘friends’ and help build an online bridgehead into the US.
 (The Korean fan network is the Daum portal).
 Later when they became successful they encouraged Korean and western fans to request their track Nobody via Radio Disney’s website

-You could argue that Wonder Girls are a part of the ongoing Korean Wave: a rise in popularity of Korean music, television and film culture which has swept Asia and started to gain popularity in the west like the Japanese film, manga and anime industries before it.
+You could argue that they are a part of the ongoing Korean Wave: a rise in popularity of Korean music, television and film culture which has swept Asia and started to gain popularity in the west like the Japanese film, manga and anime industries before it.

 Wonder Girls Facebook page

-However where the Wonder Girls breaks rank with the Korean Wave is in the proactive targeted nature of their marketing; which is more reminiscent of aggression and entrepreneurship of the Japanese car, camera and consumer electronics industries which shook things up in the 1960s and 1970s.
+However where the group breaks rank with the Korean Wave is in the proactive targeted nature of their marketing; which is more reminiscent of aggression and entrepreneurship of the Japanese car, camera and consumer electronics industries which shook things up in the 1960s and 1970s.
+More related content here.